Blog

 Teaching Experience

-"Creditable service" refers to the amount of time you have logged teaching in the classroom.
+Having “creditable service” refers to the amount of time you have logged teaching in the classroom.
 Based on the year you began teaching, you can determine how many creditable years of teaching you have.
+The educational institution you serve has your service record on file, which will verify how many years of creditable service you have obtained.

 With experience in the classroom, you'll have a better understanding of how the decisions you make as a principal impact educators and students.